PublicDomainRelease/Zonebudget/Readme.txt

 The following directory structure will be created in the extraction
 directory:

-      ZONBUD.3_0      ; copy of this readme file `-----bin       ; executable runfile
+      ZONBUD.3_01      ; copy of this readme file
+        |-----bin       ; executable runfile
-        `-----doc       ; documentation files
+        |-----doc       ; documentation files
-        `-----src       ; source code
+        |-----src       ; source code
-        `-----data      ; test dataset
+        |-----data      ; test dataset

-File ZONBUD.3_0\doc\zonbud3.pdf describes the changes to the code, since the original version (1.0).
-Also included in directory ZONBUD.3_0\doc is a Portable Document Format (PDF) version of the ZONEBUDGET documentatoin (ofr90392.pdf).
+File ZONBUD.3_01\doc\zonbud3.pdf describes the changes to the code, since the original version (1.0).
+Also included in directory ZONBUD.3_01\doc is a Portable Document Format (PDF) version of the ZONEBUDGET documentatoin (ofr90392.pdf).

-It is recommended that no user files are kept in the ZONBUD.3_0 directory structure.
+It is recommended that no user files are kept in the ZONBUD.3_01 directory structure.